Home / Health & Wellness Articles / Grief /

 One thoughtful answer is to try our best to be present, to be intentional in our speech, and to consider that this may not be easy for them.
 Here are five ways to talk with someone experiencing loss:

 - Consider their pain.
-Understand that the more personal a loss is for someone, the more painful it will be for them.
-Let the person who is grieving do so in their own way.
-They might be fighting a battle that you know nothing about.
-Understand that loss is different for everyone.
+Understand that the more personal a loss is for someone, the more painful it will likely be for them.
+Keep in mind that loss is different for everyone and that how they grieve may look different from how you would grieve.
+So, it’s important to let the person who is grieving do so in their own way.

 - Use sensitive and mindful language.
 Be considerate in your language.
-Avoid saying things like, At least they lived a long life; It was their time to go, While it may be said with the good intention of helping a grieving person focus on something else, the grieving person should focus their energy on healing.
-Saying those things might signal to a loved one that you are not comfortable hearing their emotions.
+Avoid saying things like, ‘at least they lived a long life’ or ‘it was their time to go.’
+While it may be said with the good intention of helping a grieving person focus on something else, this may not be helpful for them to hear.

 - Remember the memories.
-If your friend has experienced a family death, talk about that loved one.
-Speak their name.
-Recall and share all that you appreciated about that person.
-Write a handwritten letter outlining everything you enjoyed, respected, or learned from them.
+If your friend has experienced a family death, talk to them about their loved one.
+Ask them to share what they loved and appreciated about that person, share a favorite story with them, or look back at old pictures with them.
 Don’t be afraid to talk about a lost loved one with someone who is grieving.

 - Start new traditions.
 In the case of a family death, consider spending a day celebrating the life of the departed loved one and whatever brought joy to them.
-Try to begin thinking of new ways to celebrate that person that won’t be a sore spot for your friend or family member who has endured the loss.
+Try to think of new ways to celebrate that person as a way to honor their memory.